Do you want to move to Spain in 2023, but don’t have a job lined up there?

 We’ll also weigh up the pros and cons of the Non Lucrative Visa Spain as a pathway to eventual Spanish citizenship.

-In the wake of Brexit, and as both the US and the UK experience heightened political instability, it’s likely 2022 will see a new wave of immigrants looking to make Spain their home – many with a Plan B in mind.
+In the wake of Brexit, and as both the US and the UK experience heightened political instability, 2023 will likely see a new wave of immigrants looking to make Spain their new home – many with a Plan B in mind.

 The Non Lucrative Visa Spain (NLV) allows foreigners to get residency based on proof of sufficient economic means, originating from a source outside Spain.